An accounting career offers almost limitless potential and opportunity.

 Example of a Mid-Level position:

-Senior Accountants provide financial information to management by researching and analyzing accounting data; preparing reports.
+Senior Accountants provide financial information to management by researching and analyzing accounting data and preparing reports.
 Senior Accountants will ensure the integrity of accounting information by researching account issues for compliance and by establishing quality control over financial transactions and financial reporting.

 Example of an expert level position: